Gifting to Children as Part of an Estate Plan

 In Family Legacy & Philanthropy, Wills & Trusts

-For example, if your home is worth $600K and you have two retirement accounts worth over $500K, then you are over the Massachusetts estate tax threshold and roughly $38,000 would be due following both our deaths.
+For example, if your home is worth $1 million and you have retirement accounts, savings, investments and perhaps life insurance worth over $1.5 million, then you are over the Massachusetts estate tax threshold and roughly $39,000 would be due following your death (or the second of your deaths if you are married).

 So what can you do to reduce estate tax?

-For one thing, you can incorporate trust planning into your estate.
-This is often called “A-B” trust planning, whereby you preserve up to a $1 Million dollars in exemption, accessible to your spouse but that bypasses his or her estate for tax purposes.
+For one thing, you can incorporate revocable trust planning into your estate.
+This is often called “A-B” trust planning, whereby you preserve up to $2 million dollars in exemption on top of the $2 million exempt in the estate of the second to die (if married).
+The Bypass trust is accessible to the surviving spouse but bypasses his or her estate for tax purposes.

-For example, if you have two daughters who are happily married, trying to pay down their mortgages, you can potentially give each family as much as a $56,000.00 gift, without any tax filings necessary.
-That’s a total of $112,000.00 that is removed from your estate in just one year.
+Still have a tax due?
+A third option may reduce your taxable estate: The Yearly Gift of up to $18,000 per person.
+For example, if you have two daughters who are happily married, trying to pay down their mortgages, you can potentially give each family as much as a $72,000.00 gift, without any tax filings necessary.
+That’s a total of $144,000.00 that is removed from your estate in just one year.
 If repeated, this approach can add up to a significant total.

 Gifting is not without risk of course.
 By giving assets to an individual, you are giving up the right to that property.
-A gift to a married couple, however, if there is a divorce or separation, will make hard to consider that money as being only in your child’s control.
+A gift to a married couple, if there is a divorce or separation, will make it hard to consider that money as being only in your child’s control and not marital property.
 Additionally, if any child or child’s spouse is subject to a lawsuit, creditors could certainly look to attach any of the gifted property.

 And what about minor children, or teenagers?

-One way to contribute to a child as part of their education plan is gifting the $14,000.00 yearly exemption amount directly to a 529 Plan (for Massachusetts residents, one option is called the MEFA U Fund).
-This is something that they don’t even need to know about.
-Then when it comes time to apply to colleges, you could potentially have most of what it takes to pay for tuition, without any taxes on the gains.
-Sounds too good to be true!
+One way to reduce your estate is to contribute to your grandchild’s education by gifting $18,000.00 yearly to a 529 Plan (or up to 5 times that amount in one year if you are superfunding).
+This is something that the grandchild does not even need to know about.
+When it comes time to apply to colleges, the grandchild could potentially have much of what it takes to pay for tuition, without any taxes on the college savings held in this way.

-What alternative do I have to a 529B Plan for minor children?
+What alternative do I have to a 529B Plan or to the direct gifts to children or grandchildren?

-Each individual has a lifetime gift tax exemption of $5,495,000 presently.
-That means that you can certainly give more than $14,000 to your son, but you will need to file a Gift Tax Return (Form 709, best prepared by your CPA or estate planning attorney) for the year of the gift.
-If you keep your gifts to the exemption amount, you will not need to file anything.
-It’s always good to keep private records though of any gifts you make each year.
+Each individual has a lifetime gift tax exemption of $13.61 million presently.
+That means that you can give much more than $18,000 to your son or daughter, but you will need to file a Gift Tax Return (Form 709, best prepared by your CPA or estate planning attorney) for the year of the gift.
+If you keep your gifts beneath the exemption amount, you will not need to file anything.
+It’s always good to keep records, though, of any gifts you make each year.

-As you can see, maximizing the gifting opportunities during your lifetime can be a great way to reduce estate tax burdens and also compliment your existing estate plan.
+As you can see, maximizing the gifting opportunities during your lifetime can be a great way to reduce estate tax burdens and also complement your existing estate plan.

 Contact us today if you have any questions or need legal advice.

-IRS Regulations (Circular 230, as amended) require the following disclaimer: To the extent this communication sets forth tax advice, you may not rely on it to avoid tax penalty.
+This article is not intended as tax advice and may not be relied upon for your particular situation.
+Seek competent advice.
+To the extent this communication is construed as tax advice, you may not rely on it to avoid a tax penalty.

 Recommended Posts